I recently put together a video where I start a freshly rehaired violin bow with rosin:

 - Tighten the bow to playing tension or slightly tighter.

-- If you are using new rosin, lightly scuff with coarse sandpaper.
+- If you are using new rosin, lightly scuff with Coarse Sandpaper.
 This creates a thin layer of fine dust to start the hair and rosin.
+(I’m using my favorite, Guillaume Rosin)

 - Placing a cleaning cloth under the head, lay the stick down with the hair facing you.